opensouls/community/souls/alfred-names/README.md

 Here, name suggestion is pushed off into a subprocess that does extra work and thinking behind the scenes

 The `modelsTheThing` subprocess learns a model of what the user wants in the name and uses that model to help generate the name.
-When it generates names of sufficient gpt-4-0125-preview they're said, otherwise the process of choosing a bad name guides the cognition with an internal thought
+When it generates names of sufficient quality they're said, otherwise the process of choosing a bad name guides the cognition with an internal thought

 ## In detail